 Generally, it’s best to use your SSD for games that you’re currently playing, while any games that you’ve either finished or don’t plan on playing for a while should be stored on your HDD.

 By keeping the games you are actively playing on your SSD, they’ll benefit from the faster load and boot times associated with solid-state drives.

-In the meantime, the rest of your game library can sit safely on your HDD with your other less-often used media files, as hard disk drives are more secure for long-term storage anyway.
-Just transfer your data accordingly and keep track of which files are being stored on either drive.
+In the meantime, the rest of your game library can sit safely on your HDD with your other less-often used media files, as hard disk drives are more secure for long-term storage.
+Just transfer your data accordingly and keep track of which files are stored on either drive.